You’ve probably seen motherboards with multiple CPU sockets and wondered if they would be good for gaming. In this guide, we examined it extensively.

 You can read more about how many CPU cores are needed for an optimal gaming experience, but for now six is the golden number.
 We will elaborate more on that below, as well as the other benefits of dual-processor motherboards.

-You May Also Like: Best Gaming Motherboards in 2021
+You May Also Like: Best Gaming Motherboards

 What Does A CPU Do In Games?